 - Branch of the vagus nerve

 The liver receives a dual blood supply from the hepatic artery and portal vein.
 The hepatic artery is a branch of the coeliac trunk and provides 30% of blood to the liver.
 The portal vein, formed by the mesenteric and splenic veins, supplies 70% of the blood to the liver.
 Blood from the portal vein blood contains absorbed nutrients (such as glucose, fatty acids and amino acids) from the GI tract.

-Firstly, oxygen is delivered to the liver from both of these arteries.
+Firstly, oxygen is delivered to the hepatic circulation from both of these arteries.
 Approximately 50% of oxygen demand is met by the portal vein and 50% by the hepatic artery.
 The hepatic artery carries oxygenated, nutrient-poor blood to the liver whereas the portal vein carries nutrient-rich, oxygen-poor blood to the liver.
 The blood then flows through the liver and provides it with oxygen and nutrients.

 The venous supply is drained from the gastrointestinal organs, including the colon, small intestine, large intestine, pancreas, stomach and spleen.
-This deoxygenated, nutrition-rich blood enters the liver via the portal vein into the sinusoids (low-pressure vascular channels in the liver), which allow efficient transfer of nutrients in the liver.
+This deoxygenated, nutrition-rich blood enters the liver via the portal vein into the sinusoids (low-pressure capillary-like vascular channels), which allow efficient transfer of nutrients in the liver.

-The liver then metabolises the carbohydrates, lipids and proteins, while also removing toxins and bacteria.
+The liver then metabolises the carbohydrates, lipids and proteins, while also removing toxins and bacteria from the bloood.
 After this, approximately 50% of water-soluble nutrients are taken up from the venous blood and stored.
 Subsequently, blood collects in the central veins of each lobule and drains into the hepatic veins, into the inferior vena cava and back to the heart.

 The portal vein is known to deliver nutrient-rich blood to the liver.
 After a meal, when the demand for nutrient absorption is higher than other structures, there is a shift of blood supply to the liver.
 90% of the blood being delivered to the liver now comes from the portal vein.
 This is known as the post-prandial effect.